mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     ```

-!!! question "How to you get the selection/ selected node in the editor?"
+!!! question "How do you get the selection/selected node in the editor?"

     ```java
     editorComponent.getSelectionManager().getSelection() / editorContext.getSelectedNode()